 - ‘A Framework for OFAC Compliance Commitments’ (dated 2 May 2019);

-- The Department of Justice’s (DOJ) ‘Guidance on Evaluating Corporate Compliance Programs’ (issued in 2019 and updated in June 2020);
+- the Department of Justice’s (DOJ) ‘Evaluation of Corporate Compliance Programs’ (issued in 2019 and updated in June 2020);

-- Office of Financial Sanctions Implementations’ (OFSI) general guidance on financial sanctions (in particular Chapter 3 regarding compliance for businesses and financial institutions);
+- the Office of Financial Sanctions Implementation’s (OFSI) general guidance on financial sanctions;

-- Financial Conduct Authority’s (FCA) ‘Financial Crime Guide’; and
+- the Financial Conduct Authority’s (FCA) ‘Financial Crime Guide’; and

 Although these guidance documents differ in certain elements, they are broadly in agreement that the general core components of an effective sanctions compliance programme are:

 - senior management commitment;

 - policies, procedures and internal controls;